-Message of the Director
+Message from the Director

-The PGD programme began in 2000 without a full-fledged Governing Board in place and scarce international participation in the programmes.
+The PGD programme began in 2000 without a fullfledged Governing Board in place and scarce international participation in the programmes.
 Availability of funds has always been a perennial issue in Africa.
-To circumvent this obstacles and to encourage foreign participation in the PGD programme, the Centre, in spite of limited resources, provides support that covers tuition, accommodation, and monthly living expenses of the participants in the PGD programme.
+To circumvent these obstacles and to encourage foreign participation in the PGD programme, the Centre, despite limited resources, provides support that covers tuition, accommodation, and monthly living expenses of participants in the PGD programme.

 This approach is borne by the desire to make African member countries beneficiaries of the immense gains of space science and technology, to promote regional cooperation and socio-economic development as well as to support international activities and programmes.